Use labels, cards & tags to easily promote your candle business

 If you need a little help adhering your labels to your candles, read How to Apply Your Candle Labels Perfectly for some extra tips and tricks.

-Don’t stop at the candle jar
+But don’t stop at the candle jar

-Whether your candles are shipped to individual customers from your online store, or they’re being bought at a shop or boutique, adding a hang tag or additional label to the outer packaging can make your candles even more appealing.
+Whether your candles are shipped to individual customers from your online store, or they’re being bought at a shop or boutique, adding a hang tag or an additional label to the outer packaging can make your candles even more appealing.

 Hangtags come in a variety of different sizes and styles.
 They’re perfect for adding an extra fun touch to candle jars, bags, and boxes.
 Use a piece of colored twine to tie directly around your candle container or add tags to carry-out bags for retail locations.
+Adding a custom tag to the candle itself or to the box it’s packaged in gives customers a ready-made gift.
+No wrapping necessary.
+And again, it helps extend the brand of your candle line, as the consumer will have seen it several times before actually lighting the candle.

 You can also use large rectangle labels as a unique way to brand and seal your candle boxes at the same time.
 Once your candle is placed inside the box, simply add a custom wraparound label to the outside.